UglyEgg/archarden/README.md

 - Enables `systemd-timesyncd` and persistent journald storage.
 - Applies sysctl hardening (rp_filter, disable redirects/source routing, TCP syncookies).
 - Mounts `/tmp` as tmpfs with `nodev,nosuid,noexec`.
+- Optionally sets the system hostname with `hostnamectl` when `--hostname` is provided.
 - Reports enabled services for review.
 - Hardens SSH via `/etc/ssh/sshd_config.d/10-hardening.conf`, limits logins to the dedicated `ssh` group, and moves the daemon to a configurable port (**default 2122**) with key-only auth.
 Validation uses `sshd -t` and the port is verified before firewall changes.
 - Configures UFW (default deny incoming, allow/limit SSH on the chosen port, allow 80/443).
 Optional CIDR restriction and transition rule for port 22.